near/indexer-agent/README.md

 CREATE ROLE username WITH LOGIN PASSWORD 'password';
 CREATE DATABASE db OWNER username;
 GRANT ALL PRIVILEGES ON DATABASE db TO username;

+### Node Modules
+- Run `npm install` in root directory to update node modules like @near-lake/primitives

 ## Structure
 Below is a brief overview of the key files and directories within the Indexer Agent project: